Remote locks and lockboxes for your home.

 Wifi and Electronic Door Locks

 Instead of keeping the key in a lockbox, some locks are Wifi Enabled.
 Others are simply electronic locks.
 With some models, you can set codes for guests.
 In the case of Wifi models, you can allow access with your phone.
+I’m a bit wary of these solutions as any security flaw could allow your system to be compromised.

 - 35+ year old furnace was not heating.
 2 year old Wifi thermostat was the problem.